EduardoKrausME/moodle-message_kopereemail/README.md

 ## What the plugin solves (in practice)

 * Standardize email layout with consistent header/footer and styles (wrapper).
-* Create “nice” tailored messages for specific events (e.g., *Course completed*).
+* Create "nice" tailored messages for specific events (e.g., *Course completed*).
 * Adjust email subject and body without touching core / without theme hacks.
 * Centralize management of customized messages in an admin page.

 ## Automatic configuration migration (what happens on install)

-When the plugin is installed, it performs a planned migration to take the “place” of the default email:
+When the plugin is installed, it performs a planned migration to take the "place" of the default email:

 * Copies existing configs from `message/email` to the new output (e.g., `email_provider_*` -> `kopereemail_provider_*`)
 * Adjusts `message_provider_*_enabled` flags by replacing `email` with `kopereemail`